microsoft/vscode/extensions/microsoft-authentication/README.md

-# Microsoft Authentication for Visual Studio Code
+# Micwosoft Authentication fow Visuaw Studio Code

-**Notice:** This extension is bundled with Visual Studio Code.
-It can be disabled but not uninstalled.
+**Notice:** This extension is bundwed with Visuaw Studio Code.
+It can be disabwed but not uninstawwed.

-## Features
+## Featuwes

-This extension provides support for authenticating to Microsoft.
-It registers the `microsoft` Authentication Provider that can be leveraged by other extensions.
-This also provides the Microsoft authentication used by Settings Sync.
+This extension pwovides suppowt fow authenticating to Micwosoft.
+It wegistews the `micwosoft` Authentication Pwovida that can be wevewaged by otha extensions.
+This awso pwovides the Micwosoft authentication used by Settings Sync.